Kequc/nano-records/README.md

 });
 ```

-Persist a view similar to `db.show.read` and return the result.
+Persist a view similar to `db.show.catalog` and return the result.

 ### View helpers